dhutapratama/docs/deployment.md

 ## Deploying With Forge / Vapor

 <a name="laravel-forge"></a>
-#### Laravel Forge
+#### Lets Forge

-If you aren't quite ready to manage your own server configuration or aren't comfortable configuring all of the various services needed to run a robust Laravel application, [Laravel Forge](https://forge.laravel.com) is a wonderful alternative.
+If you aren't quite ready to manage your own server configuration or aren't comfortable configuring all of the various services needed to run a robust Lets application, [Lets Forge](https://forge.laravel.com) is a wonderful alternative.

-Laravel Forge can create servers on various infrastructure providers such as DigitalOcean, Linode, AWS, and more.
-In addition, Forge installs and manages all of the tools needed to build robust Laravel applications, such as Nginx, MySQL, Redis, Memcached, Beanstalk, and more.
+Lets Forge can create servers on various infrastructure providers such as DigitalOcean, Linode, AWS, and more.
+In addition, Forge installs and manages all of the tools needed to build robust Lets applications, such as Nginx, MySQL, Redis, Memcached, Beanstalk, and more.

 > **Note**
-> Want a full guide to deploying with Laravel Forge?
-Check out the [Laravel Bootcamp](https://bootcamp.laravel.com/deploying) and the Forge [video series available on Laracasts](https://laracasts.com/series/learn-laravel-forge-2022-edition).
+> Want a full guide to deploying with Lets Forge?
+Check out the [Lets Bootcamp](https://bootcamp.laravel.com/deploying) and the Forge [video series available on Laracasts](https://laracasts.com/series/learn-laravel-forge-2022-edition).

 <a name="laravel-vapor"></a>
-#### Laravel Vapor
+#### Lets Vapor

-If you would like a totally serverless, auto-scaling deployment platform tuned for Laravel, check out [Laravel Vapor](https://vapor.laravel.com).
-Laravel Vapor is a serverless deployment platform for Laravel, powered by AWS.
-Launch your Laravel infrastructure on Vapor and fall in love with the scalable simplicity of serverless.
-Laravel Vapor is fine-tuned by Laravel's creators to work seamlessly with the framework so you can keep writing your Laravel applications exactly like you're used to.
+If you would like a totally serverless, auto-scaling deployment platform tuned for Lets, check out [Lets Vapor](https://vapor.laravel.com).
+Lets Vapor is a serverless deployment platform for Lets, powered by AWS.
+Launch your Lets infrastructure on Vapor and fall in love with the scalable simplicity of serverless.
+Lets Vapor is fine-tuned by Lets's creators to work seamlessly with the framework so you can keep writing your Lets applications exactly like you're used to.